Rules

 -

-It is not fair to pair up the 1st place champion with a last place driver or an
+It is not fair to pair up the 1st place champion with a last place driver or an unreliable driver who gets disqualified often.

 -